GDQuest/website/content/tutorial/godot/design-patterns/finite-state-machine/index.md

 			finished.emit(RUNNING)
 ```

 Compared to the single variable implementation, this approach adds more total code and multiple files to browse to update the character.
 On the other hand, it keeps the code of individual states short and compartmentalized.

 The idea behind the State pattern is just that: to keep the code for each state separate, typically using objects.
 This way, you can add new states and behaviors to your character without changing the other states' logic; you just have to add new transitions.

 There are many alternative implementations for this pattern.
 Once you have the basic idea, it does not really matter if the objects representing the states are nodes, inner classes, or scripts that extend `RefCounted` and that you load and instantiate in your character class.

+---

+**Want to see advanced state machines in action?** In [module 4 of Pick Up 3D Gamedev with Godot 4](https://school.gdquest.com/courses/learn_3d_gamedev_godot_4/patrol_alert_attack/module_overview), you learn how to implement complex AI finite state machines with reusable states for enemy behaviors like looking at the player, charging at them, or doing an AoE attack when in range.

+{{< video "videos/3d_ai_demo.mp4" >}}

+---

 If you don't particularly want to see states as nodes in the scene, I suggest trying inner classes to keep all the code in one file.
-It allows quick navigation, a quick overview of all your character's code structure with folding,
+It allows quick navigation, a quick overview of all your character's code structure with folding.

 ## When to use either implementation